deweycw/corems-tools/README.md

     6. confidence score
 - Gap filling of ambiguous assignments
 - Stoichiometric classifications
-- NOSC calucations
+- NOSC calculations
 - O/C, H/C, N/C calculations
 - Identification of significant assignment errors in a dataset, based on rolling average and standard deviation
-- Idenetification of features in samples that also appear in blanks
+- Identification of features in samples that also appear in blanks

 ##### Functions that require CoreMS: